kodlist/moo-jsonplaceholder-qa/README.md

 mvn clean package compiler:testCompile surefire:test
 ```

 If you just want to run this project, please make sure to put or append **#** before ignore tag as shown below.
-I request to use just one scenario for dry run.
+I request anyone to use just one scenario for dry run.

 ![](images/keeping_hash_sign_01.JPG)